Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Experimental Results on Generalized Robot Optimization

 Figure \ref{fig:multi_modal} (A) presents our first test scenario: a 3-joint manipulator reaching task, which we refer to as \textit{MP1}.
 This task is particularly challenging because the target lies on the opposite side of the robot, with two circular obstacles obstructing the direct path.
 The trajectories found by our approach exhibit multiple solution modalities under the same initial configuration and target.
 Notably, the first two trajectories shown in the figure require the manipulator to initially move away from the target and then pass through a narrow passage between the obstacles, which is not easy to find and requires long-horizon anticipation.
 This setting involves numerous local optima and a narrow feasible solution space, necessitating long-horizon planning rather than short-horizon control.
 The results illustrate our framework's ability to overcome local optima and support long-term decision-making.
 We further applied our approach to a 7-joint manipulator reaching task, which we refer to as \textit{MP2}.
 The robot arm must move its end-effector from one level of the shelf to another while avoiding obstacles, such as the shelf frame, across its entire body surface.
 This setup is representative of daily tasks such as pick-and-place or bookshelf arrangement.
 Figure \ref{fig:div_domain} (B) shows the resulting trajectories, where end-effector paths are visualized as curves.
 Different colors indicate distinct solutions discovered by the algorithm.

-Figure \ref{fig:ablation_study} (B) presents the ablation study of our approach applied to motion planning (MP) problems.
+Figure \ref{fig:ablation_study} (B) presents the ablation study of TTTS applied to motion planning (MP) problems.
 As the three stages of TTTS are applied, both the final state error and the total trajectory cost consistently decrease, demonstrating the effectiveness of each component.
 The final errors for both tasks are zero, indicating that a collision-free joint trajectory was successfully found to reach the target.
 An interesting observation is that TT-Tree Initialization takes longer for task \textit{MP1} than for \textit{MP2}, as \textit{MP1} is a more challenging problem with more local optima.
 Accordingly, we set $r_{\text{max}} = 41$ for \textit{MP1} and $r_{\text{max}} = 21$ for \textit{MP2}.
 The TT approximation in \textit{MP1} achieves high accuracy, and further iterations of TT-MCTS provide limited improvement.
 This suggests that, with sufficient storage capacity, we can use higher TT ranks for more accurate tree approximation, accelerating online inference.
 In contrast, the results of \textit{MP2} highlight the effectiveness of TTTS under limited storage conditions, where low-rank approximations still capture informative representations of complex decision trees.
-By combining low-rank approximation with the strong exploration capability of MCTS, TTTS ensures convergence to the bounded global optimum.
+The integration of compact low-rank approximation with UCB-driven exploration enables TTTS to effectively search complex, multimodal solution space and reliably converge to high-quality solutions.